Azure/actions-toolkit/adr/common-modules.md

 If the actions team doesn't have any plans for establishing telemetry, like we do in ADO tasks.
 We may have to build a new infra for publishing telemetry from our actions.

 ## Release plan

-Publish these node modules to npmjs registry and add snippets in the sample action.
+- Publish these node modules to npmjs registry
+- Update any of our existing actions to use these modules.
+First action to use these common modules: `azure/aks-set-context`
+- Add snippets in the sample action.